BrianTiedjen/Brian-Tiedjen-IT1025/Lab 3/readme.md

 Hypervisors is the part that breaks the hardware from the software.
 They are typically on top of the O/S but can be installed inside of it.
 The hypervisor also is what partitions the hardware for the software so the VM can work efficently with the hardware that is running.

+# Python

+Pseudo code is closer to real life talking and is easier to read and code for computers.

+Interpreted languages is a when the code essecially has to be translated in a program but any O/S or anything can use this code if it has the way to read is, this is much slower.
+A compiled language is a code built for one O/S or one thing and is much faster because it is made to run on that O/S down to the byte.

 # Conclusion